patacca/linux-tigerlake-hack/README.md

 For extra options please refer to https://wiki.archlinux.org/title/Kernel/Arch_Build_System

 **Remember to configure the bootloader (grub, lilo, ...) to boot from the new kernel**

+---

+# Other systems

+### Ubuntu

+For manually building the kernel on ubuntu see the [wiki](https://github.com/patacca/linux-tigerlake-hack/wiki/Manual-building-on-Ubuntu)